gohugoio/hugo/content/templates/data-templates.md

 If you don't like caching at all, you can fully disable caching with the command line flag `--ignoreCache`.

-### Authentication when using REST URLs
+### Authentication When Using REST URLs

 Currently, you can only use those authentication methods that can be put into an URL.
-[OAuth](http://en.wikipedia.org/wiki/OAuth) or other authentication methods are not implemented.
+[OAuth][] and other authentication methods are not implemented.

-### Loading local files
+### Loading Local files

-To load local files with the two functions `getJSON` and `getCSV`, the source files must reside within Hugo's working directory.
-The file extension does not matter but the content does.
+To load local files with `getJSON` and `getCSV`, the source files must reside within Hugo's working directory.
+The file extension does not matter, but the content does.

-It applies the same output logic as in the topic: *Calling the functions with an URL*.
+It applies the same output logic as above in [Calling the Functions with a URL](#calling-the-functions-with-a-url).

-## LiveReload
+## LiveReload with Data Files

-There is no chance to trigger a [LiveReload](/extras/livereload/) when the content of an URL changes.
-However, when a local JSON/CSV file changes, then a LiveReload will be triggered of course.
+There is no chance to trigger a [LiveReload][] when the content of a URL changes.
+However, when a *local* file changes (i.e., `data/*` and `themes/<THEME>/data/*`), a LiveReload will be triggered.
 Symlinks are not supported.
+Note too that because downloading of data takes a while, Hugo stops processing your Markdown files until the data download has completed.

-{{% note "URLs and LiveReload" %}}
+{{% warning "URL Data and LiveReload" %}}
-If you change any local file and the LiveReload is triggered, Hugo will either read the URL content from the cache or, if you have disabled the cache, Hugo will re-download the content.
-This can create huge traffic and you may also reach API limits quickly.
+If you change any local file and the LiveReload is triggered, Hugo will read the data-driven (URL) content from the cache.
+If you have disabled the cache (i.e., by running the server with `hugo server --ignoreCache`), Hugo will re-download the content every time LiveReload triggers.
+This can create *huge* traffic.
+You may reach API limits quickly.
-{{% /note %}}
+{{% /warning %}}

-As downloading of content takes a while, Hugo stops processing your Markdown files until the content has been downloaded.

 ## Examples